 Since we're redirecting the user to another page and redirects happens in the browser (client side), we'd need a way to store messages across requests.
 Laravel has a feature called Flash Data which does exactly that!
 With that, we can safely store a flash message in the user's session, just so we can retrive it from there after the redirect happens in the user's browser.

-Let's update our store action in the ChirpController to also return a flash message named status in the redirect:
+Let's update our store action in the ChirpController to also return a flash message named notice in the redirect:

 app/Http/Controllers/ChirpController.php